 Students are responsible for their part in the education process.
 They should be prepared to put in the time and effort proportional to their academic goals.
-The design studio is a place for open conversation and engaged learning; it is anticipated that each student will work to foster a positive environment that encourages a healthy balance between study and personal time.

-Students are expected to be: present, prepared, and attentive in class including extra- and co-curricular activities; aware of official university communication via email; prepared for university life; polite and respectful to everyone in our academic community.
+The design studio is a place for open conversation and engaged learning; each student is anticipated to work to foster a positive environment that encourages a healthy balance between study and personal time.
+Students are expected to be present, prepared, and attentive in class, including extra- and co-curricular activities; aware of official university communication via email; prepared for university life; and polite and respectful to everyone in our academic community.